 There will not be any changes to the customer’s overall balance as a result.
 Nor will there be any changes to the General Ledger or bank account.

-- To easily identify vendors with open credits, run the Open Credit Report (Accounting > Accounts Receivable > Customer Open Credit Report).
+- To easily identify customers with open credits, run the Open Credit Report (Accounting > Accounts Receivable > Customer Open Credit Report).
 Use a date range sufficient to pick up any converted items.

 - Start a Cash Receipts batch in Accounting > Accounts Receivable > Cash Receipts Posting.